Medev01/Data_Analysis_Projects/Description.md

 # Welcome to my data analytics portfolio!

-As a Master student with University Mohamed 5, I have a passion for extracting insights and telling stories with data.
+Welcome to my data analytics portfolio, where you can find a collection of my past and ongoing data analysis projects.
+As a data-driven professional, I have a passion for extracting insights and telling stories with data.
 In this repository, you'll find a variety of projects that demonstrate my skills in data analysis, visualization, and communication.

 ## About Me
 My name is Mohamed ouahlou, and I am a Master student with University Mohamed 5.
 I have 1 year of experience in data analysis and have worked with a range of tools and technologies, including Python, Excel, SQL, and Tableau.
 I am always looking to expand my skillset and take on new challenges, so please feel free to reach out if you have any project ideas or collaborations in mind.